MMK21Hub/slevel-blog/infradocs/rp5/index.md

 It is connected to the network via a 100 Mbps switch (which has an upstream connection to [Hallnet wired](https://www.lboro.ac.uk/services/it/getting-online/hallnet/)).
 I plan to upgrade the switch to a faster one.

+Network speed between my PC and the Pi 5 is 94.4 Mbps (tested with `iperf3`).

 ## Software

 The Pi 5 runs **Ubuntu Server 25.10**.